whoanujyadav/Expense-Tracker-App-Using-MERN-Stack/README.md

 # Expense-Tracker-App Using MERN Stack
-The expense tracker app provides users with a personalized dashboard for managing finances, enabling easy addition, editing, and deletion of expenses with organized lists, while analytics feature offers insights on spending over time.
+• The expense tracker app offers to users a convenient platform to manage their finances.
+Upon registering and logging in, users are presented with a personalized dashboard showcasing their expense summary and statistics.
+• Adding new expenses is easy, with fields for category, and amount.
+The app maintains an organized expense list.
+They can also edit or delete expenses when necessary.
+The app’s analytics feature presents visualizations that offer insights into spending patterns over time.

 # Screeshots of the Output
 ![image](https://github.com/whoanujyadav/Expense-Tracker-App-Using-MERN-Stack/assets/91775250/cebf3349-6c5a-4407-9d51-6701cc7a9cae)